We use Library of Congress archival methods.

 area and teach young people the techniques of oral history.

-The enhanced transcript of the PBS movie, "The American Experience: Coney
+The enhanced transcript of the PBS documentary, "The American Experience:

 Coney Island: Forty Years as the Carnival Capital by Laurence Aurbach Jr. is a